palmergroupUH/Python-force-field-parameterization-workflow/README.md

 ```
 make -f MAKEFILE
 ```
-Now, test the if the installation is successful:
+Now, test if your installation is successful

 ```
-run "optimize -h" in the terminal
+optimize -h
 ```